vCarbs/netapp-cookbook/README.md

 The NetApp cookbook manages Clustered Data ONTAP clusters using the NetApp Manageability SDK.
 Both cluster-wide and Storage Virtual Machine (SVM, formerly known as Vservers) specific operations are supported.

-The NetApp cookbook resources can be used to manage Cloud ONTAP instances in Amazon Web Services.
+The NetApp cookbook may also be used to manage the `netapp_role`, `netapp_volume`, and `netapp_qtree` resources on Cloud ONTAP on Amazon Web Services.

 Requirements
 ------------
 #### NetApp Manageability SDK Library v5.0

-You can download it from [NetApp](http://mysupport.netapp.com/NOW/cgi-bin/software?product=NetApp+Manageability+SDK&platform=All+Platforms) after you have created an account on [NetApp NOW](https://support.netapp.com/eservice/public/now.do)
+You may download it from [NetApp](http://mysupport.netapp.com/NOW/cgi-bin/software?product=NetApp+Manageability+SDK&platform=All+Platforms) after you have created an account on [NetApp NOW](https://support.netapp.com/eservice/public/now.do)

 - Save the NetApp SDK to this NetApp cookbook in the "libraries" dir.